pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

     **Result:** You can see all the tables in `TPCH_001`, like `NATION`, `ORDERS`, etc.

-5. Let’s see what’s in the `NATION` table:
+5. Let's see what's in the `NATION` table:

     ```sql
     SELECT * FROM NATION;
     ```

-**Result:** You’ll see a list of countries with some keys and comments.
+**Result:** You'll see a list of countries with some keys and comments.

 ![The records in the NATION table](media/the_records_in_the_nation_table.png)

 ## Launch TiSpark

-Now let’s launch TiSpark, the last missing piece of our hybrid database puzzle.
+Now let's launch TiSpark, the last missing piece of our hybrid database puzzle.

 1. In the same window where you downloaded TiSpark sample data (or open a new tab), go back to the `tidb-docker-compose` directory.